ronzim/tripOrg/README.md

 # triporg
-A simple tool for organizing trip memories
+A simple tool for organizing trip memories.
+Built with vue-cli-plugin-electron-builder.

 ## Project setup
 ```